TaufiqSyed/reddit-clone/README.md

 - Then run the following command in the integrated terminal in your server folder in your editor

   `npx knex migrate:latest`

-- Everything is set up now - open the application from `http://localhost:3000/`
-- Optionally, you can run `npx knex seed:run` to populate the database with some dummy data to see the overall design when there are posts and comments.
+- Optionally, you can run `npx knex seed:run` to populate the database with some dummy data

+- Lastly run the following command in the integrated terminal in your server folder in your editor:

+  `npm install`

+- Everything is set up now - open the application from `http://localhost:3000/` to see the overall design when there are posts and comments.